🥸 Nietzsche Bot

 Money: that's another thing to keep in mind here.
 One message you send to Nietzsche here costs me either $0.0004 or $0.02, depending on which of their models I am using.
 I found that even their cheap models are pretty alright, since I don't need long conversations that require detailed context.
 In that case, it's essentially free, since I'm not getting a lot of traffic on this site.
 If I want to impress you a little more I switch back to the more expensive model, and even that is not very costly.

 However, I do want to guard against misuse.
-I am limiting the numbers of requests you can send per hour, and per day, so you can't really spent much of my money except if you put in extra effort to conceil your IP address.
+I am limiting the number of requests you can send per hour, and per day, so you can't really spend much of my money except if you put in extra effort to conceal your IP address.
 I doubt anyone would do so - the best thing they can do is drain my OpenAI account of something like $20 before it simply stops working.

 Here's the piece of code I use for OpenAI content moderation: